praeclarumjj3/VQ-VAE-on-MNIST/README.md

 - `MNIST` - Contains the zipped MNIST Dataset(though it will be downloaded automatically if needed)
 - `Training track for VQ-VAE.txt` - contains the loss values during the training of our VQ-VAE model
 - `logs_VQ-VAE` - Contains the zipped tensorboard logs for our VQ-VAE model (automatically created by the program)
-- `VQ-VAE_graph` - Contains the zipped tensorboard logs with the graph for our VQ-VAE model (automatically created by the program)
 - `testers.py` - Contains some functions to test our defined modules

 Command to run tensorboard(in google colab):